-About topics cover a ranges of concepts about PowerShell.
+About topics cover a range of concepts about PowerShell.

 Describes how to use alternate names for cmdlets and commands in PowerShell.